-If there is one effect that truly defined the Pink Floyd sound in the 70’s it’s the Binson Echorec.
-This echo unit has a unique sound and both Gilmour and Wright used it to create sounds that were quite innovative at the time.
-In this article I’ll examine this wonderful effect and how David used it.
+If there is one effect that truly defined the Pink Floyd sound in the 70s it’s the Binson Echorec.
+This echo unit has a unique sound and both David Gilmour and Richard Wright used it to create sounds that were quite innovative at the time.
+In this article we’ll examine this wonderful effect and how David used it.

 Binson Echorec 2

 The Echorec 2 was manufactured by Binson between 1961 and 1979.
 When Gilmour joined Pink Floyd in early 1968 he continued with the same setup Syd Barrett had been using for some years, – Telecaster, Selmer amps, Vox wah wah, Fuzz Face and the Binson Echorec 2.
 David soon started utilizing the full potential of his basic rig and developed a different sound than Syd.
 A sound that would help lead Pink Floyd away from the psychedelic label.

 David used the Binson 2 model from 1968 up to the Animals tour in 1977 after which he replaced it with MXR digital units.
 He later recalled, “I was tired of cleaning it and needed something more reliable”.
 Although he probably traveled with several backups, the constant touring and not least the outdoor gigs must have been hell for the delicate Binson.

 The Binson 2 makes a brief cameo on the 2003 BBC Dark Side of the Moon documentary, as a part of the recreation of David’s 1972 recording rig.